Ashwanth770/ai-portfolio-generator/README.md

 ---

-### Note that the whole webpage may not be seen in the preview so download and see the final webpage
+### Note that the whole webpage may not be seen in the preview so download to see the final webpage

 ![image](https://github.com/user-attachments/assets/10a4397d-8ae6-4fb4-a235-d552e2aec1f0)